 Description

-Built of squared and partly coursed local lias limestone rubble with dressed quoins and openings, Welsh slate roof.
-Two storeys, seven bays, 3 + 1 + 3 with a central pediment.
-The centre has a coach-house door under an elliptical arch, sash window with 8 over 2 panes above and a bullseye window in the gable, below this is an oval plaque with the date 1812.
-The left wing has a window and a garage door below (this appears to have been inserted since 1980) and two windows flanking a hayloft door above.
-The right wing has a central stable door with a window to left and a part glazed house door to right.
-The roof is hipped overall.
-The east gable has a flight of stone steps leading to the hayloft door.
-The rear elevation has a later out-shut and chimney at the house end and three small windows, 2 x 2 pane casements, in the upper floor.
+The left wing features a window and a garage door below, which appears to have been added since 1980, along with two windows flanking a hayloft door above.
+The right wing contains a central stable door, a window to the left, and a part-glazed house door to the right.
+The roof has an overall hipped design.
+The east gable is accessed by a flight of stone steps leading to the hayloft door.
+The rear elevation includes a later out-shut and chimney at the house end, along with three small windows, two of which are 2 x 2 pane casements located on the upper floor.

-Interior not available at resurvey, but it is said to have been converted in recent years (RCAHMW).
+The interior details were not available during the resurvey, but it is reported to have been converted in recent years.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.